soundhound/houndify-sdk-go/README.md

 To use the SDK and/or example app, you will need a client ID and client key.
 You can get those after creating a [Houndify](https://www.houndify.com) account and registering a client.

-Once you have set your `$GOPATH`, you can add both the Go Houndify SDK and example app.
+Once you have set your `$GOPATH`, you can use both the Go Houndify SDK and example app.

 ```
 go get github.com/soundhound/houndify-sdk-go